 - According to NSC, around 353 people drowned in 2017, aged between 5-24 years.

-Now, the question arises on how to prevent these situations?
+Now, the question arises of how to prevent these situations.
 Here are some ways to answer it-

 Installing a pool safety fence around your backyard pool is a great choice that can be made to ensure more safety, as, through them, we get more substantial latches.
 They also have the ability to add a padlock, and we can get better durability.
 If good-quality metal fencing is done, then one can get features like greater visibility, easier installation, and more flexibility.
 To find a reputable company that can install a safe and compliant fence, simply search pool safety fences near me and get a few quotes.
 Secondly, one should never go into the water unless he/she knows how to swim.
 Swim lessons are available for all age groups.
 One can swim freely at places that are under the protection of lifeguards to be on a safer side.